nosarthur/nosarthur.github.io/_posts/2016-10-22-data-science-job-hunting.md

 * Do participate in [kaggle][k] competitions ASAP
 * Don't waste time on deep learning (even though it's fun)

+Finally, there is the question of how much preparation is needed.
+I have been thinking about this question quite often along my way of preparation and finally figured it out: when you consider joining the company as doing them a favor instead of the company doing you a favor, you are ready.

 ## Other guides of data science transitions

 * [Preparing for Insight][1]